Personal savings rate in the U.S. is soaring

 3. Increase contributions to a 401(k), 403(b), or IRA

 For the majority of investors, using extra cash to max out a retirement plan is a good idea.
 While you can’t fund a 401(k) from your savings account, you may be able to afford getting less take-home pay by increasing the amount deducted from your paycheck.
 Plan your contributions to help ensure you’re making the most of employer matching contributions, too.
-Here are the 2020 IRS limits.
+Here are the 2020 IRS limits and 2021 limits.

 If you are under the income limits for contributions to a Roth IRA or tax-deductible IRA, the funding can come from your bank account.
 If your income is too high to make a pre-tax contribution to an IRA, you might be better off investing with a brokerage account instead of making a non-deductible IRA contribution.

 Another consideration is how much extra cash you have in the bank.
-The funding limit is $6,000 in 2020 (plus $1,000 if age 50+) which may only put a dent in the cash you have on hand.
+The funding limit is $6,000 in 2020 and 2021 (plus $1,000 if age 50+) which may only put a dent in the cash you have on hand.

 Maxing out a 401(k) doesn’t make sense for all investors, though.
 For example, individuals with a pension, deferred compensation plan, or law firm partners responsible for contributing as the employer may benefit more from taxable investments opposed to more qualified pre-tax savings.